7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 Given this region is home to the Pontus and Taurus Mountains, it has many high elevations, a more drastic climate, and is mostly inhabitable for humans.

-Many of the mountains here are actually extinct volcanoes.
-You can see the lava flows throughout the region.
-It also has some of the most absolutely incredible views!
+Many of the mountains here are extinct volcanoes.
+You can see the old lava flows throughout the region and it has some of the most absolutely incredible views!

-The landscape is covered with lakes, mountains (many of which are volcanos), rivers, and plateaus.
+The landscape is covered with lakes, mountains, rivers, and plateaus.

 In the summer, however, it is much hotter.
 You can typically find temperatures between 84.9 °F (29.4 °C) to 97 °F (36 °C).